hey-it-s-me/PromptFusion/README.md

    We use [MSRS](https://github.com/Linfeng-Tang/MSRS) dataset for training, and [M3FD](https://github.com/JinyuanLiu-CV/TarDAL), TNO, Roadscene datasets for evalution.

-   We need to pre-process the datasets before training
+   Run the dataprocessiong.py to process the data before training.
 ```
 python dataprocessing.py
 ```